-Time Activity
+111116 Acuvity

 6:30 Setup

 6:45 Clients arrive

-6:50 Welcome, Intro oductions, A nnouncements, Explanation
+6:50 Welcome, Intro Welcome, Introductions, Announcements, Explanation

 7:00 Presentations Client 1 Project Title

 7:05 Client 2 Project Title

 7:10 Client 3 Project Title

 7:15 Client 4 Project Title

 7:20 Client 5 Project Title

 7:25 Client 6 Project Title

 7:30 Client 7 Project Title

 7:35 Client 8 Project Title

 7:40 Client 9 Project Title

 7:45 Client 10 Project Title

-7:50 Break for snac k and prep f or interviews
+7:50 Break for snack and prep for interviews

 8:00 Interviews Round 1

 8:10 Round 2

 8:20 Round 3

 8:30 Round 4

 8:40 Round 5

 8:50 Clients submit ranking to i nstructor

 9:00 Social with food d and drinks

-9:15 Clients and Ins tructors Mee t
+9:15 Clients and Inst tructors Mee et

-9:30 Final Matching Final Matching Announced
+9:30 Final Matching Announced

-9:30 Casual time and l plan first cl ient meeting
+9:30 Casual time and l plan first cli ient meeting

-10:00 End

 ^{} Note that food will arrive at 7:50 so it is the norm that some people snack at this time while others prefer to wait until after the interviews are complete interview between client and student group will take place.
 After 8 minutes the groups will move on to their next interview, and so on until all five rounds are complete.
 Clients are then asked to privately submit their preferred ranking of groups, and vice versa as the group ranking may be required in the event of a tie.
-A form has been found to be required for this activity owing to the confusion of group and client numbers, rankings anonymity required.
+The form below enables an orderly collection of all group and client rankings for the matching procedure.